COM8/aps-ui/README.md

 ```

 ## Flatpak
-The home-ui can be built and installed using Flatpak.
+The aps-ui can be built and installed using Flatpak.

 ### Requirements
 #### Fedora